Article Summary: Georgia National Parks

-As a long-time resident of the Peach State (35 years and counting), I’m delighted to share some of the best places to visit in my home state.
-Here’s a list of 10+ Georgia national parks.
+I’ve got Georgia on my mind!
+As a long-time resident of the Peach State (I’ve been living in Georgia for 35+ years!), I’m delighted to share some of the best places to visit in my home state.
+Here’s a list of 12 incredible Georgia national parks.

 While Georgia has many national park sites, I should note that it doesn’t actually have any congressionally designated “National Parks”.
 Nonetheless, there are a whole host of amazing Georgia National Park Service sites to visit.

 We get asked that question a lot because there’s a difference between a “national park” and a “national park site.”
 To help you understand that difference you might want to check out our article titled: What Is A National Park Really?